equivalent/scrapbook2/archive/blogs/2017-09-cloud-coding.md

 Given that I'm a web-developer I'll talk mainly about fullstack web-application development but to some extend this article may apply to other software development too.

-> Some sub-topics like [Security, Pricing and Power](https://github.com/equivalent/scrapbook2/blob/master/archive/blogs/2017-09-cloud-coding-security.md)) were extracted out to separate
+> Some sub-topics like [Security, Pricing and Power](https://github.com/equivalent/scrapbook2/blob/master/archive/blogs/2017-09-cloud-coding-security.md) were extracted out to separate
-> sub-article you can find [here](https://github.com/equivalent/scrapbook2/blob/master/archive/blogs/2017-09-cloud-coding-security.md) if interested
+> sub-article you can find them in part 2 [here](https://github.com/equivalent/scrapbook2/blob/master/archive/blogs/2017-09-cloud-coding-security.md)

 ## What is Cloud coding